Gardening is so relaxing. Just looking at beautiful greenery and flowers is calming to my soul. Reaping fresh vegetables

 Window boxes are a great way to add flowers to an area that would otherwise be flowerless.
 They add a bright pop of color to a dull, drab window, and they make a pretty window even prettier.

 We have a window box outside our kitchen window.
 In the morning, I love to rest my elbows on the windowsill and stay absolutely still.
 If I wait five minutes or so, a hummingbird will come along, and I get to see it close up.
 It makes my whole day.

 Read on for pictures and descriptions of some great flower-box ideas.

-Window boxes can fit into any design and style home you might have.
+Window boxes can fit into any design and style of home you might have.
 It's a question of choosing the correct one for your house's style and the look you want to achieve.

 In the photo above, you can see how a simple, white flower box that blends in with the railing was used to great effect.
 A few pretty plants were used that complement the colors of the house in the background.

-Here, a combination of mostly green and white plants break up the plain exterior of a building.
+Here, a combination of mostly green and white plants breaks up the plain exterior of a building.
 Still, it's a conservative planting.
 The only subtle color addition is the purple variety of coral bells in the middle.

 This might be something to consider if you are going for a stately look in front of your house.
 It's a great option if you have a wide variety of plantings and flowers in the same area and want to tone it down.
 With this arrangement, there would be no clashing colors.